What Is Ripple?

 3. Bitcoin has a much smaller supply

 Bitcoin has a maximum supply of 21 million coins, and XRP has a maximum supply of 100 billion tokens.
-That’s one reason the price of one Bitcoin is so much higher than the price of one XRP.
+That’s one reason the price of one Bitcoin is much higher than that of one XRP.

 4. They have different distribution methods